gnfrazier/gnfrazier.github.io/_posts/2018-3-7-altova-missionkit-mapforce-etl.md

 4. Currency needs to be formated to '19.99 USD'

 **Strip HTML**
 To strip the HTML I created a user-generated function in Mapforce.
-In python this would be a method or in other languages a function.
+In python, this would be a method or in other languages a function.
 In the graphical interface think of it as a way to create a re-usable process that is much cleaner than having all the parts exposed.
 If you are using more than 2 or 3 operations tied together, consider creating a function to keep everything clean.

 Yes just a daisy chain of serial replace.
 There is obviously a map function in mapforce, but I didn't see a way to apply it to a parsed string.
 This is my first day in the tool, be kind.

 **Include Only Valid Rows**
-To remove the parent skus and to exclude rows that don't have an image or copy we can use a single user generated function I'll label as validation.
+To remove the parent skus and to exclude rows that don't have an image or copy we can use a single user-generated function I'll label as validation.
 Add as many inputs as you need, then do your logic steps to perform the validation.
 If 4 data fields were critical, I would just add another input row.
 For the parent skus I can look for the field 'is_parent'= false, the rest the step of 'exist' will provide the boolean true false.
 Pipe everything to an AND since they are all required.
 Done.

 Now connect the input fields to the validation.
 Connect the output of the validation to the rows line of the output.
 Done.